ssi-anik/laravel-amqp/readme.md

 - If `$messages` are not an implementation of `Anik\Amqp\Producible`, then those messages will be converted to `Anik\Amqp\Producible` using `Anik\Amqp\ProducibleMessage`.
 - When converting to `Anik\Amqp\Producible`, it'll try to use `$options['message']` as message properties.
-If not set, it'll then try to use `amqp.connections.*.message` properties.
+If not set, it'll then try to use `amqp.connections.*.message` properties if available.
 - If `$exchange` is set to null, it'll check if `$options['exchange']` is set or not.
 If not set, it'll then use `amqp.connections.*.exchange` properties.
 - If `$options['publish']` is not set, it'll try to use `amqp.connections.*.publish` properties if available.